arachsys/montage/docs/files/structure.md

       - `0x10` = one or more monophonic parts
       - `0x20`, `0x40`, `0x80` are unused
   - 2 bytes category bitmask

+The arpeggiator flag is enabled if both the master switch and at least one part switch is on.
+The motion sequencer flag is enabled if the master switch is on and either the superknob lane is active, or the common sequence is active with active lanes, or at least one part sequence is active with active lanes.

 One or more bits are set in the [category bitmask](categories) corresponding to the categories of parts contained in the performance: `0x0001` = Piano,